cuhsat/pssst/doc/api.md

 format with HTTPS requests / responses.
 Please refer to the mime type in the HTTP `content-type` header to decide which format is returned.
 Server errors will always be returned in plain text.
 Line endings must only consists of a `Line Feed` character.
+Binary data is converted with RFC 3548 Base64.

+### Hashing

-All user names will be hashed in the canonical form using SHA-256 before communicated to the server.
+All user names will be hashed in the canonical form before communicated to the server.
 At no point, the server will process or know any plaintext user name.

+Hashing of the user name is done with PKCS#5 v2.0 PBKDF2 (SHA1, 1000 rounds,
+32 bytes) and the fix salt `[Pssst!]`.
+The hashed user name is encoded in hex.

 ### Encryption